BalajiSai2003/PythonSelenium/README.md

 # PythonSelenium
- reating automation tools using   Selenium in Python
+ Creating automation tools using   Selenium in Python